-IN HIS INTERESTING new book, The Art of Biblical Narrative (Basic Books, 1981), Robert Alter makes the point that the prose style of biblical narrative should not be taken for granted.
-We are accustomed to histories and biographies presented in prose form, consequently the prose narrative of the Tanach seems a natural, almost inevitable, form.
+In his interesting new book, The Art of Biblical Narrative (Basic Books 1981), Robert Alter makes the point that the prose style of Biblical narrative should not be taken for granted.
+We are accustomed to histories and biographies presented in prose form, consequently the prose narrative of the Tanakh seems a natural, almost inevitable, form.
 Alter asks us to rethink this assumption on the grounds that "it is culturally significant that among ancient peoples only Israel should have chosen to cast its sacred traditions in prose" (p.
-25), while its neighbors set down their myths and sagas in poetry.
+25).
+Israel's neighbors set down their myths and sagas in poetry.
+Rather than natural, the Bible's prose style turns out to be unexpected.

-Alter suggests that the Bible's presentation of its narrative in prose is a consequence of the radical transformation in religious outlook which took place in ancient Israel.
-The movement from paganism to monotheism involved a shift of focus from a world view which emphasized the power of the gods-i.e., myth-to a more historical perspective which emphasized the predictability of God and the unpredictable response of human beings to the responsibilities and opportunities God had provided them.
+Alter suggests that the Bible's presentation of its narrative in prose is a consequence of the radical transformation of religious outlook which took place in ancient Israel.
+The shift from paganism to monotheism involved a shift of focus from a world view which emphasized the power of the gods - myth - to a more historic perspective which emphasized the predictability of God and the unpredictable response of human beings to the responsibilities and opportunities God had provided them.
 The epics of the pagan world presented "enactments of cosmic events" (Shemaryahu Talmon) and were designed to be used as liturgies whose recital praised the gods and encouraged them to manifest again their power for the benefit of the worshipping nation.
 In short, these myths were shaped to be central elements in a worship form whose effective power is best described as sympathetic magic.
-Since the focus was on the gods, the human actors portrayed in these myths are presented as actors in a timeless and recurring drama rather than as self-determining mortals whose decisions and emotions affected the course of their lives and of the history of their nation.
-The myths exude a sense of fated recurrence.
-The biblical narratives "suggest the unfathomability of life in history under an inscrutable God" (p.
+Since the focus was on the gods, the human actors portrayed in these myths are presented as actors in a timeless and recurring drama rather than self-determining mortals whose decisions and emotions affected the course of their lives and of the history of their nation.
+The myths exhude a sense of fated recurrence.
+The Biblical narratives "suggest the unfathomability of life in history under an inscrutable God" (p.
 24).